 Step 7

 Next, configure the Chrome/Edge browser settings.
-You have the options to configure the user experience, content search, network, printing and security settings of the Edge browser.
+You have the option to configure the user experience, content search, network, printing, and security settings of the Edge browser.

 Step 8